hikerell/Chaos/README.md

 * Install bochs 2.6.x
 * Install NASM
 * Generate "hd image" under bin/ path using bximage and rename it "vmchaos".  bximage tool is a part of  bochs tools.
-* run compile.h to compile sources and rewrite vmlinuz.
+* run compile.h to compile sources and rewrite vmchaos.
 * Run vmlinux within bochs:
     bochs -f bochsrc.bxrc
   bochsrc.bxrc is default config file for bochs.

-## Next ... ##
+## TODO ##

-* Hack Chaos and debug it.
-* Rewrite the REAMME.md and so on.
+* Add goalng runtime init routine before main() execute...

 Sorry for some faults and curtness :-( I'm rather rushed for time today.

-I will update all tomorrow and tomorrow's tomorrow, see you!
+I will update Chaos tomorrow and tomorrow's tomorrow!

-(Oops!Poor English!You may is not an pigs!)